 The market needs to recognise consumers will seek different services and products, have different needs, values, expectations, risk tolerances as well as competing demands outside the electricity market.
 Their responses to any market signals will be weighed against these demands, or they may not have the ability or motivation to respond at all.
 The complexity of the market, in terms of the consumer’s experience with engaging with it, also needs to recognised by market design.

 Complexity can be a significant barrier to consumers being able to take up the benefits of new service offerings and can lead to poorer outcomes, particularly for vulnerable consumers.

-As a result of these consumer differences, in redesigning Australia’s energy system to be fit-for-purpose for the future, the Energy Security Board has drawn on Energy Consumers Australia work to understand how different types of households might use energy services in different ways.
+As a result of these consumer differences, in redesigning Australia’s energy system to be fit-for-purpose for the future, the Energy Security Board has drawn on Energy Consumers Australia work to understand how diverse types of households might use energy services in different ways.

 Through its Power Shift project, ECA commissioned ACIL Allen to develop the Supporting Households Framework.
-In developing the framework ECA was embedding behavioural approaches, that would support policymakers to target energy services and programs that recognised the diversity of households.
+In developing the framework, ECA was embedding behavioural approaches to support policymakers to target energy services and programs that recognise the diversity of households.
 This diversity includes differences in income, socio-economic disadvantage, health, and their environment.
 ECA considered the range of choices a household could make to manage their energy usage and bills, looking at their motivation to make that decision, their ability (literacy, numeracy, etc) and whether they had the opportunity to engage (e.g. renters can switch to a better deal, they can’t install solar panels).

 ECA then asked ACIL Allen whether the framework could be used to consider the impacts of market design and other systemic decisions on consumers, including small business, to help understand where people might be constrained, face barriers to engagement or risk.